revbayes/revbayes.github.io/tutorials/ctmc/index.md

 ```

 The weight specifies how often the move will be applied either on average per iteration or relative to all other moves.
-Have a look at the [MCMC tutorial]({{ base.url }}/tutorials/) for more details about moves and MCMC strategies.
+Have a look at the {% page_ref mcmc %} for more details about moves and MCMC strategies.

 {% subsubsection Molecular Clock %}